iotaledger/dpp-demonstrator/README.md

-# 🚀 IOTA DPP Demonstrator
+# 🚀 IOTA DPP Showcase

 This repository demonstrates how multiple products from the IOTA portfolio can be orchestrated to build a Decentralized Permissioned Process (DPP).